-10) Corrective Action Process
+10. Corrective Action Process

-There is established adequate and effective corrective action processes for timely correction and closure of deficiencies identified by internal and external assessments, inspections, investigations, and reviews.
+There is an established corrective action process for timely correction and closure of deficiencies identified by internal and external assessments, inspections, investigations, and reviews.
+And importantly validating effectiveness of implemented actions to ensure suitability, adequacy and effectiveness of the system.

-11) Documentation and Records
+11. Documentation and Records

-System procedures and records are available, maintained and properly kept ensuring regulatory compliance and conformity to company requirements along with appropriate confidentiality to protect privacy.
+System procedures and records are available, maintained, and properly kept ensuring regulatory compliance and conformity to company requirements along with appropriate confidentiality to protect privacy.

-12) Supplier Communication
+12. Supplier Responsibilities